okviz/okviz.github.io/_docs/bullet-chart/options/bullet-shape/offset.md

 **Default value:** Outside

-Defines the offset of the shadow relative to the bar.
+This option is only visible when [Shadow](shadow.md) is enabled and it defines the offset of the shadow relative to the bar.
 Provides two options to choose from:

 - **Outside:** The shadow is placed outer the bar.